vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

-REFUTATION.52
-24\.
-If this is true, then on what authority is such a creator of the Vedas known to exist?
-He is not directly perceived.
-J
-Nor can we infer from the fact that the Veda is word that it therefore must have an author, for that would entail the total reversion of your special contentions.
-For an utterance that is perceived to depend for its composition on the agency of some being is also perceived to be uttered by no one but an embodied being.

-22
-21
-happiness and unhappiness resulted from his good and evil karman, and who therefore cannot be God.
-Moreover, in that case it would be impossible to establish the authority of the Vedas themselves; for if dharma-the Law-is not independent of other means of knowledge, there is no exclusive authority of the Vedas,"
-25\.
-OBJECTION.
-But why should dharma be independent of other means of knowledge?
-For we have asserted that He has actual knowledge of dharma and adharma: how else could He produce the world of which dharma and adharma are the instrumental causes?
-REPLY.
-That has indeed been asserted, but the assertion is fallacious: for no creator of the entire universe can be found of whom this can be assumed.
-To your argument that the world must be effected because it has a complex construction can be objected that empiricists distinguish three kinds of entities:
-Those whose makers are evident to perception, e.g. pots and the like; those which are not found to be made at all; and those whose creation remained doubtful, like the earth etc.
-In the two first-mentioned cases there is no room for God's activity.
-As to the third, the earth etc. are not involved in a total origination or disintegrations, but merely, as now, subject to varying degrees of increase and decrease which are adventitious.
-To say that the Mimārhsakas accept origination and annihilation in this sense is to prove the proved.\*
 In our opinion, too, these intelligent agents bring about various results by means of sacrifices and other acts, in order to enjoy these results themselves; and
 22
 MOAVA PRĀMĀŅYAN